bloomingseed/facebookct/README.md

 - User **must** focus on other window before the tool make comment.
 Otherwise it won't work.
 - Spreadsheet column orders must not be changed.
 - Google puts many constraints: daily token limit of 10000, test users of 100.
 Publishing app requires verification.
+- Can only have 20 schedules.
+After that clearing all triggers is needed.